Boeing works to absorb lessons from the MAX crashes and improve safety

 “There are some challenges with trying to grow this to the scale and size we want,” he said.
 “Pilots are a scarce commodity.”

-Most of those recruited already are veteran pilots who can no longer fly for an airline because of being older than 65.
+Most of those recruited are veteran pilots who can no longer fly for an airline because of being older than 65.

 Nevertheless, Pittman said the new flight operations reps engaged with 60 airlines last year.